wavevision/namespace-translator/README.md

 ## Export \ Import

-For exporting translation to CSV or GoogleSheet (or both) configure following:
+For exporting translation to CSV or GoogleSheet (or both) configure

 ```neon
 namespaceTranslator: